syncfusion-content/uwp-docs/uwp/SfPullToRefresh/getting-started.md

-## Customizing a simple SfPulToRefresh sample
+## Customizing a simple SfPullToRefresh sample

 To develop an application with UWP PullToRefresh is simple.
 The following steps explains how to create and configure its properties.

-1. Create an instance for the `SfPullToRefresh` in the constructor and set the `SfPullToRefresh` control as in the Xaml page of the Application.
+1. Create an instance for the `SfPullToRefresh` in the constructor and set the `SfPullToRefresh` control as in the XAML page of the Application.

 {%highlight Xaml%}